ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/linux.md
-hash: NmvIaHAR0NHBlJRvYPIT+R0Lnz857Oz4KVPJG+g9pF0=
+hash: cb74s1yP07mzbdalevXM1cFZSkxEOvb5aU8MrRcJLho=
 ---
 # IoBroker installation on Linux
 !> These instructions do NOT apply to finished images of the website!
 However, manual installation is preferable to an image.

-The installation is carried out via a script that carries out the required installation steps and reloads any software packages that may be required.
+The installation is carried out using a script that carries out the required installation steps and reloads any software packages that may be required.
 During the installation, a new user “iobroker” and an associated home directory (/ home / iobroker) are created in the system.
 The ioBroker then runs under this user.

 If reloading a script is too dangerous for you, you can check the script beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).

-These installation instructions for ioBroker show the installation on Linux using the example of the Raspberry Pi with Raspberry OS 'Buster'.
+These installation instructions for ioBroker show the installation on Linux using the example of Raspberry Pi with Raspberry OS 'Buster'.

 Due to dependencies on other packages or additional installations, special features can occur again and again during the installation.